RESTfulPi/red-site/dev/app.md

 ## Usage

 The current design of the app is tailored to fit a proof-of-concept demonstration.
-When the app is first opened, the user is greeted with a login screen.
+When the app is first opened, the user is greeted with permission request to access the camera.
-After putting in an IP address, the user is brought to a controller screen.
+After scanning a QR code, the user is brought to a controller screen.
 The user can directly control the movement of the robot with the buttons shown.
 At the bottom of the app, there is also a motions tab and a motor tab.
-The motions tab lets the user select and play a programmed motion for the robot, and the motor tab lets the user mantually select and control the motors on the robot.
+The motions tab lets the user select and play a programmed motion for the robot, and the motor tab lets the user manually select and control the motors on the robot.

 ---

 ## Home Screen
 ### Functionality
-- Connects to Api via localhost on port 50000
+- Connects to Api via local network on port 50000
 - User scans a barcode using their device which will automatically connect them to the API if scanned successfully

-### Design/Development
-- Jack is incorporating the qr code scanner right now so it’s a work in progress

 ## Remote Screen
 ### Functionality